 If you’d like to help me continue making free guides, here is one way you can help:

-Share This Guide – If you have a friend that would benefit from this guide, share it with them.
-Or post this guide on Facebook, Twitter or Google+
+- Share This Guide – If you have a friend that would benefit from this guide, share it with them.
+Or post this guide on Facebook, Twitter, or Instagram.

-Your help would definitely help me making more free guides like this.
+Your Support would definitely help me make more free guides like this.
 Thank you in advance!